ondiiik/vindriktning-mpy/README.md

 ![HA](doc/ha1.png)

-- `server` - IP address of MQTT broker.
-- `port` - Listening port of MQTT broker.
-- `user` - MQTT broker login user name.
-- `password` - MQTT user login password.
-- `ssl` - When set to True then SSL/TLS connection is used (without certificates check).
-- `topic` - Topic representing this sensor on MQTT broker.
-- `period` - Period in which new data will be sent to MQTT broker.
-- `retry_time` - Time after which plugin will retry to connect if connection was not succesful.

 #### `co2_alert`

 This plugin activates alarm on built in buzzer when CO2 level exceedes certain value to notify that is time to open window and make air more fresh.

-- `levels_high` - Alert is activated when CO2 raises over this level.
-- `levels_low` - No next alert will be raised till amount of CO2 drops bellow this level (hysteresis principle).
-- `night_silent` - Don't alert during the night.

 ### Advices